Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Energy

-Don’t let the small size fool you.
-Corgis are herding dogs and they need plenty of exercise.
-They will love a large, open space to run around in and burn off extra energy.
+Don't let the small size fool you.
+Corgis are herding dogs, and they need plenty of exercise.
+They will love an ample, open space to run around and burn off extra energy.

 Corgis thrive on physical activity and love to hike, go to the park, or learn dog sports such as agility.